psyjulga/petbook-project/API.md

 destroy: delete a post

 COMMENTS => all tests passing
-index: all comments
+index: all comments (active and deleted users)
-show: one comment by id
+show: one comment by id => ? (not for deleted users)
-showCommentsByPost: returns all comments related to a specific post
+showCommentsByPost: returns all comments related to a specific post (active and deleted users)
 create: create a new comment
 edit: update the text field of a certain comment with a value
 destroy: delete a comment

 LIKES => all tests passing
-index: all likes
+index: all likes (active and deleted users)
-showLikesByPost: returns all likes related to a specific post => arr.length & list usernames
+showLikesByPost: returns all likes related to a specific post => arr.length & list usernames (active and deleted users)
 create: create a new like - LIKE
 destroy: delete a like - UNLIKE